strawberry-graphql/strawberry/docs/guides/federation.md

 This is important because we need to tell federation that we are extending a type that already exists, not creating a new one.

-We are also declaring three fields on `Book`, one is the `id` which is marked as external with `strawberry.federation.field(external=True)`, this tells federation that this field is not available in this service, and **that** it comes from another service.
+We have also declared three fields on `Book`, one of which is `id` which is marked as `external` with `strawberry.federation.field(external=True)`.
+This tells federation that this field is not available in this service, and **that** it comes from another service.

 The other field are `reviews` which results in a list of `Reviews` for this book and `reviews_count` which holds the number of reviews for this book.

-Finally we also have a class method called `resolve_reference` that allows us to instantiate types when they are referred to from other services.
+Finally, we also have a class method, `resolve_reference`, that allows us to instantiate types when they are referred to by other services.
 The `resolve_reference` method is called when a GraphQL operation references an entity across multiple services.
-For example when doing this query:
+For example, when making this query:

 ```graphql
 {